a-t-0/Goldtouch_keyboard_driver/Readme.md

 Then you have to probably restart thonny to enable it to use the recently installed library.

-## Running get_key_gpio_mapping.py for RHS
+## Check all keys work

+Open a terminal, type `thonny`, in `thonny` open `__main__.py`, run it and say `y` to the half you want to get.
-Below is the matrix for the keys and the respective GPIO pins on the Pico.
+This asks you to press the keys, then it scans all GPIO ports on the Raspberry Pico, and determines which two GPIO pins connect which key on the keyboard.

 ### Key-Pico GPIO pin matrix RHS: